costibleotu/oxigen-bc/docs/index.rst

 ..
-Oxigen Pentru Timisoara documentation master file, created by sphinx-quickstart.
+Oxigen Pentru Bacău documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Oxigen Pentru Timisoara's documentation!
+Welcome to Oxigen Pentru Bacău's documentation!
 ======================================================================

 .. toctree::